-The Planning Commission or and Board of Commissioners shall consider the following standards in balancing the county's interest in promoting the public health, safety, morality, or general welfare against the right to the unrestricted use of property in its review of a rezoning application:
+The Planning Commission and Board of Commissioners shall consider the following standards in balancing the county's interest in promoting the public health, safety, morality, or general welfare against the right to the unrestricted use of property in its review of a rezoning application:

-- (1) The existing land uses and zoning classification of nearby property; - (2) The suitability of the subject property for the zoned purposes; - (3) The extent to which the property values of the subject property are diminished by the particular zoning restrictions; - (4) The extent to which the destruction of property values of the subject property promotes the health, safety, morals or general welfare of the public; - (5) The relative gain to the public as compared to the hardship imposed upon the individual property owner; - (6) The length of time the property has been vacant as zoned considered in the context of land development in the area in the vicinity of the property; - (7) Whether the zoning decision will permit a use that is suitable in view of the use and development of adjacent or nearby property; - (8) Whether the zoning decision will adversely affect the existing use of adjacent or nearby property; - (9) Whether the property affected by the zoning decision will have a reasonable economic use as currently zoned; - (10) Whether the zoning decision will result in a use which will or could cause an excessive or burdensome use of existing streets, transportation facilities, utilities, or schools; - (11) Whether the zoning decision conforms with the policy and intent of the Comprehensive Plan; and - (12) Whether other conditions exist that may affect the use and development of the property in question and support either approval or denial of the zoning decision.

-(b) Special Use Criteria.
+- (1) Whether the zoning proposal will permit a use that is suitable in view of the use and development of adjacent or nearby property; - (2) Whether the zoning proposal will adversely affect the existing use or usability of adjacent or nearby property; - (3) Whether the property affected by the zoning decision has a reasonable economic use as currently zoned; - (4) Whether the zoning decision will result in a use which will or could cause a safety concern or an excessive or burdensome use of existing streets, transportation facilities, utilities, or schools; - (5) Whether the zoning decision conforms with the policy and intent of the Harris County Comprehensive Plan; and - (6) Whether there are other existing or changing conditions that may affect the use and development of the property in question and support either approval or disapproval of the zoning proposal. - (b) Special Use Criteria.